Currently Showing: Only Fools and Horses

 In 1953, Noel Coward performed in George Bernard Shaw’s The Apple Cart and described the Haymarket as “the most perfect theatre in the world”.
 The theatre was passed down through the Watson family until 1971 when Louis I Michaels became the lessee.
 After his death, the lease passed to the company Louis I Michaels Ltd, who still manage the theatre today but it is now owned by the Crown Estate.

-Since then, the theatre has been host to many notable productions including, Virginia (starring Maggie Smith), The School of Scandal (featuring Donald Sinden), Heartbreak House by George Bernard Shaw (with Rex Harrison), Cyrano de Bergerac (starring Robert Lindsay), A Streetcar Named Desire by Tennessee Williams, Shakespeare’s Villains (a one-man play starring Steven Berkoff, nominated for a Laurence Olivier Award for Best Entertainment), A Few Good Men (featuring Rob Lowe), and Seven Brides for Seven Brothers.
+Since then, the theatre has been host to many notable productions including, Virginia (starring Maggie Smith), The School of Scandal (featuring Donald Sinden), Heartbreak House by George Bernard Shaw (with Rex Harrison), Cyrano de Bergerac (starring Robert Lindsay), A Streetcar Named Desire by Tennessee Williams, Shakespeare’s Villains (a one-man play starring Steven Berkoff, nominated for a Laurence Olivier Award for Best Entertainment), A Few Good Men (featuring Rob Lowe), Seven Brides for Seven Brothers, Heathers, and The Band.

 The Theatre Royal Haymarket is located on Haymarket almost directly opposite Her Majesty’s Theatre.
 It is very close to Piccadilly Circus.